tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/3-new_art_new_life-3a-BIG_PICTURE.md

 This file contains some thoughts about the series, for future consideration.

-For the first part I will focus on equilibrium.

 # Goal - The Big Picture

 To be able to reference this article in subsequent articles, about how Mondrian has influenced my personal vision over the years.

+## The First and Subsequent Parts

+At this time, only the content of the first part is certain:

+- The first part will focus on equilibrium.
+- There will be at least one additional part, on high universal morality.

+At this time I am unsure whether there will be more than these two parts.

 # Ideas